Adaptive learning: Student model

-Clearly, a student who answers (b) is adding the exponents and failing to grasp the concept of like terms.
-In this case, the incorrect answer provides additional insight beyond the simple fact that it is incorrect.
+In this case, a student who answers (b) is adding the exponents and failing to grasp the concept of like terms.
+As a result, the incorrect answer provides additional insight beyond the simple fact that it is incorrect.

 Instructional model

 The instructional model generally looks to incorporate the best educational tools that technology has to offer (such as multimedia presentations) with expert teacher advice for presentation methods.
 The level of sophistication of the instructional model depends greatly on the level of sophistication of the student model.
 In a CAT-style student model, the instructional model will simply rank lessons in correspondence with the ranks for the question pool.
 When the student's level has been satisfactorily determined, the instructional model provides the appropriate lesson.
 The more advanced student models which assess based on concepts need an instructional model which organizes its lessons by concept as well.
 The instructional model can be designed to analyze the collection of weaknesses and tailor a lesson plan accordingly.

 When the incorrect answers are being evaluated by the student model, some systems look to provide feedback to the actual questions in the form of 'hints'.
 As the student makes mistakes, useful suggestions pop up such as "look carefully at the sign of the number".
 This too can fall in the domain of the instructional model, with generic concept-based hints being offered based on concept weaknesses, or the hints can be question-specific in which case the student, instructional, and expert models all overlap.